Iowa driver's license or identification (ID) card name or address changes

 Information on address changes for Safe at Home program participants

-Changing your name on an Iowa driver's license or ID must be done in person at any Iowa driver's license issuance site.
+Changing your name on an Iowa driver's license or ID must be done in person at any Iowa driver's license issuance site by scheduling an appointment.
 There is a $10 charge.
 Applicants must provide proof of any name change.

 Photocopies and faxes of documents will NOT be accepted.